 If you would like more information about future events, please email firstname.lastname@example.org

 In order to receive your Smartcard with digital signature, you’ll need to provide the following in person at the registration event:

 - Proof of identity documents (see guidance below)

 - A six character PIN code and an eight character PUK code (both can be numeric or alphabetic).
 These are codes created by you - you’ll need to keep a record of them so we suggest making them memorable.
-If you lose your PUK code, you will need to repeat the Smartcard registration process in person to receive a new Smartcard.
+If you lose your PUK code, you will need to repeat the Smartcard registration process in person to receive a new card & digital signature.

 - Details of an email address unique to you (i.e. not one shared with someone else).

-- At the registration event, you will also need to sign the Smartcard user contract.
+- At the event, you will also need to sign the Smartcard user contract.

 Proof of identity documentation

 To collect your Smartcard with digital signature you will need to bring standard documentary evidence of your identity to a verification meeting.
-The documentation that you provide must contain your full name as indicated on the form you receive from us.
+The documentation that you provide must contain your full name as indicated in our records.

 Photo ID issued by government bodies is always preferable.
 Government issued documents with a photograph are preferred and one of the following items will suffice:

 - Valid signed passport (a foreign passport is acceptable, provided that the personal details are shown in the Latin alphabet)